HomeLatest NewsPolicyGlobal tech majors should take new regulations, people’s concerns seriously: Microsoft chief Brad Smith

 Tech companies must do more than pay lip service to regulation while opposing every government measure, Smith warned

-Global technology giant has come to the rescue of governments across the globe that are pushing more regulatory scrutiny for the top tech companies in recent times.
+Global technology giant Microsoft has come to the rescue of governments across the globe that are pushing more regulatory scrutiny for the top tech companies in recent times.

 “Tech is going to have to lean in…with real concrete ideas…even make concessions, so that we can all compromise and build a common platform that better protects people than … the internet as a whole has in recent past,” Smith said.